“Contested Legal Realities"

 Christine DeLucia firstname.lastname@example.org

-Co-sponsors include the Five Colleges, Inc. and The Jackie Pritzen Fund; Graduate College and Commonwealth Honors College, University of Massachusetts Amherst; the Dean of Faculty and the Departments of American Studies, History, SWAGS, and Anthropology/Sociology at Amherst College; the Dean of Faculty and History Department at Mount Holyoke College; the American Studies Department at Smith College; the Culture, Brain, and Development Program at Hampshire College; and Gedakina.
+Co-sponsors include the Five Colleges, Inc. and The Jackie Pritzen Fund; Graduate College and Commonwealth Honors College, University of Massachusetts Amherst; the Dean of Faculty and the Departments of American Studies, English, History, SWAGS, and Anthropology/Sociology at Amherst College; the Dean of Faculty and History Department at Mount Holyoke College; the American Studies Department at Smith College; the Culture, Brain, and Development Program at Hampshire College; and Gedakina.

 FILM SCREENING AND DISCUSSION